 The Total Visa® Unsecured Credit Card may be worth considering as a last resort if you can't get approved for another unsecured credit card and can't afford a security deposit.
 But even then, considering the card's fees, it may be better to wait until you have enough cash set aside for a deposit on a secured credit card—because that's money you can get back at some point.

 Before you apply for the card, take some time to consider other options.
-For example, the Indigo® Platinum Mastercard® is another unsecured credit card for bad credit that charges an annual fee of $0 - $99 and no processing or monthly fees.
+For example, the Indigo® Platinum Mastercard® is another unsecured credit card for bad credit that charges an annual fee of $0, $59, or $75 the first year then up to $99 after that and no processing or monthly fees.
 Its APR is also much lower, though it's still relatively high.

-If you're completely new to credit, consider the Petal Cash Back Visa® Card, which is unsecured, charges no fees whatsoever and even offers cash back on all your purchases.
+If you're completely new to credit, consider the Petal® Visa® Credit Card, which is unsecured, charges no fees whatsoever and even offers cash back on all your purchases.